byjg/docker-easy-haproxy/README.md

 [![GitHub license](https://img.shields.io/github/license/byjg/docker-easy-haproxy.svg)](https://opensource.byjg.com/opensource/licensing.html)
 [![GitHub release](https://img.shields.io/github/release/byjg/docker-easy-haproxy.svg)](https://github.com/byjg/docker-easy-haproxy/releases/)

-Service discovery for HAProxy.
+## Service discovery for HAProxy

 This Docker image will dynamically create the `haproxy.cfg` based on the labels defined in docker containers or from a simple Yaml.

+EasyHAProxy can detect and configure automatically HAProxy on the folowing platforms:
+- Docker
+- Docker Swarm
+- Kubernetes

 ## Features

 EasyHAProxy will discover the services based on the Docker Tags of the running containers in a Docker host or Docker Swarm cluster and dynamically set up the `haproxy.cfg`.
 Below, EasyHAProxy main features::
 - Use Letsencrypt with HAProxy.
+- Set your custom SSL certificates
 - Balance traffic between multiple replicas
 - Set SSL with three different levels of validations and according to the most recent definitions.
-- Include your SSL certificate.
 - Setup HAProxy to listen to TCP.
 - Add redirects.
 - Enable/disable Stats on port 1936 with a custom password.